 Faculty members from several universities assembled for a week at the AJC to either catch up on or fine tune writing projects.
 What an amazing opportunity to kindle the imagination and intellectualism while surrounded by dedicated scholars in a lovely facility that commemorates Anna Julia Cooper.

 Cooper, 1858-1964, was an American author, educator, sociologist, speaker, Black Liberation activist, and one of the most prominent African-American scholars in United States history.
-Professor Perry and her staff, who exemplify and epitomize Cooper’s work, proved to wonderful hosts and made themselves readily available for questions while dispensing pools of knowledge and wisdom both humorous and serious.
+Professor Perry and her staff, who exemplify and epitomize Cooper’s work, were wonderful hosts and made themselves readily available for questions while dispensing pools of knowledge and wisdom both humorous and serious.
 I took plenty of notes with the intent of soon having The BND Institute of Media and Culture host a similarly rewarding fellowship program!